Brethren of the Common Life: Education and activity

+The majority of the Brethren were laymen who did go on to not take monastic vows, but they did sign their possessions away to common use on entering the community.
+They devoted themselves to doing charitable work, chaplaining schools, nursing the sick, studying and teaching the Scriptures, and copying religious and inspirational works.
+They founded or supported a number of schools that became famous for their high standards of learning.
+Many famous men attended these schools, including Nicholas of Cusa, Thomas à Kempis, and Erasmus, all of whom studied at the Brethren-associated school at Deventer.

 Books and the library were central to the communities of Brethren, whose scrupulous copies of works of piety supported their houses and put the texts in which they found spiritual sustenance in many hands.
-The houses of the brothers and sisters occupied themselves with literature and education, and their priests also with preaching.
+The houses of the brothers and sisters occupied themselves with literature and education, though not academic theology, and their priests also with preaching.
+Lay brothers rarely then became priests, however the Brethren encouraged students to become clerics or monks.

 When Groote began, education in the Netherlands was still rare, unlike in Italy and the southern parts of the Holy Roman Empire of the German Nation; the University of Leme of the schools of Liège was only a vague memory.
 Apart from some of the clergy who had studied at the universities and cathedral schools in Paris or in Cologne, there were few scholars in the land; even amongst the higher clergy there were many who were ignorant of the scientific study of Latin, and the ordinary burgher of the Dutch cities was quite content if, when his children left school, they were able to read and write the Medieval Low German and Diets.

+Groote determined to change all that.
+The Brethren worked consistently in the scriptorium; afterwards, with the printing press, they were able to publish their spiritual writings widely.
+Among them are to be found the best works of 15th-century Flemish prose.